meganlavengood/presentations/markdown/2025-edm/too-long-script.md

 `CLICK` Then, talking about texture leads naturally into talking about timbre, especially if we're going to analyze texture in EDM.
 Since EDM uses a lot of sounds that don’t have a clear sound source, it becomes meaningless to talk about instruments, and instead we need to talk more precisely about timbral effects.

 `CLICK` The third and fourth lessons are really where the critical pedagogy aspects take center stage.
 Here, we stress test the concepts of timbre and texture that we’ve already established by focusing specifically on unpitched percussion.
 And what we find is that we’ve developed more robust terms for discussing texture and timbre as it pertains to _pitched_ instruments, and that _unpitched_ instruments force us to refine and reconsider some of these definitions.
-And again, you'll see that these are the lessons that will really support our critical pedagogy mission, because they’re the lessons that involve the most critical thinking from the students.
+And again, you'llsee that these are the lessons that will really support our critical pedagogy mission, because they’re the lessons that involve the most critical thinking from the students.

 Today, I'm not gonna have time to walk through each of these lesson plans in detail.
 I'm going to be very brief about these first two lessons.